PureStorage-OpenConnect/py-pure-client/docs/index.rst

 :doc:`fa_reference`
   A glossary of all interfaces and models used by the FlashArray client.

+:doc:`fb_reference`
+  A glossary of all interfaces and models used by the FlashBlade client.

 :doc:`pure1_reference`
   A glossary of all interfaces and models used by the Pure1 client.